torquetech/demo-package/README.md

 ## Prerequisites

-For the `demo-package` to work properly, make sure you have the following tools installed and configured in your development and CI/CD environments:
+For the `demo-package` to work properly, ensure you have the following tools installed and configured in your development and CI/CD environments.
+Essentially, a console tool invocation for these tools should work.

 1. [Docker](https://docs.docker.com/get-docker/)
 2. [docker-compose](https://docs.docker.com/compose/install/)